 We will develop your skills to be a reflective practitioner and how to view your lessons through different lenses.
 You will be visited in your schools by your Subject Leader and your link Manager, as well as receiving weekly observations from your subject mentor; our feedback is regular, concise and specialised to ensure you become an excellent teacher of Mathematics.

 Fortnightly subject leader sessions take place in our Partner schools; they provide opportunities for you to look at expert books, teaching strategies, plans and for our subject leaders to model teaching, ready for you to emulate.
 We believe that teaching is a passion and a craft; we will help you find your teacher identity to become the best practitioner you can be.

-The Maths curriculum is vast and we will equip you with the skills to practise and improve your mathematical knowledge as your teaching increases.
-Many of our trainees benefit from an SKE course to boost subject knowledge and ensure a strong start to the programme, particularly if your degree is not in Maths.
-You will need A level Maths as a minimum qualification to be considered for this course.
+The Mathematics curriculum is vast and we will equip you with the skills to practise and improve your mathematical knowledge as your teaching increases.
+Many of our trainees benefit from an SKE course to boost subject knowledge and ensure a strong start to the programme, particularly if your degree is not in Mathematics.
+You will need A level Mathematics as a minimum qualification to be considered for this course.